 4. Check what activities are covered

 Always ensure you check which activities you are covered for under your travel policy.
 Often people assume that any activity that is offered on holiday must be covered.
 This isn’t always the case, if you know that you would like to take part in more adventurous activities and sports while abroad, check your policy before you leave and if the particular activity is not covered, you can always request cover, possibly at a small extra cost.
 Most standard activities are usually covered, snorkelling, diving, jet skis, water skiing etc.

 5. Cover against Military Call up

-Being a member of the Armed Forces there are certain aspects that you may need cover for that civilians do not, for example, what if you are unexpectantly called up for Military duty?
-You are covered up to £3,000 with a Forces Financial travel insurance policy, as long as you have had your policy in place for 7 days or more.
+Being a member of the Armed Forces there are certain aspects that you may need cover for that civilians do not, for example, what if you are unexpectedly called up for Military duty?
+You are covered up to £3,000 with a Forces Mutual travel insurance policy, as long as you have had your policy in place for 7 days or more.
 Standard travel insurance policy may not cover this.

 Having travel insurance will give you peace of mind and should an incident occur to yourself or a family member while on holiday, you will certainly be glad that you had it.
 You won’t have to pay out large bills from your holiday money and the situation will be far less stressful.